-Creation Method: CWHR classifications are based on a combination of FVEG canopy cover, FVEG size class and vegetation data.
-The vegetation data includes a variety of tree, shrub, grassland, and water dominated habitats.
-Species are considered present, and habitats considered suitable for each 30m cell for which the canopy cover-size-vegetation combination have been deemed highly or moderately suitable for the reproduction or feeding of that species in the California Wildlife Habitat Relationship database.
-Each cell was assigned the maximum suitability value, i.e. if a cell was moderately suitable for feeding and highly suitable for reproduction, it was considered highly suitable.
+Creation Method: CWHR classifications are based on a combination of the F3 model for canopy cover, F3 size class and vegetation data.
+The vegetation data integrated the F3 forest type class with the National Land Cover Database (NLCD) and CALVEG type to include a variety of tree, shrub, grassland, and water dominated habitats.
+Species are considered present, and habitats considered suitable for each 30m cell for which the canopy cover-size-vegetation combination have been deemed highly suitable for the reproduction of that species in the California Wildlife